Ulysse3311/spambase/README.md

 * open a termimal and go to the directory
 * run the virtual env, type in the termimal : `venv\Scripts\activate`
 * run the api, type in the terminal : `python api.py` , the api is now running on http://127.0.0.1:5000/
-* to test sample request to the api, run in another terminal : `request.py`
+* to test sample request to the api, run in another terminal :  `python request.py`